Francesca Schiavone: Professional career

-Schiavone won eight singles titles on the WTA Tour and also achieved eleven runner-up positions, eight of them since the autumn of 2005.
-She lost her first eight career finals before finally winning her first title in July 2007.
+Schiavone won eight singles titles and also achieved eleven runner-up positions, eight of them since the autumn of 2005.
+She lost her first eight career finals on the WTA Tour before finally winning her first title in July 2007.
 She and her Italian teammates Mara Santangelo, Flavia Pennetta and Roberta Vinci beat the Belgian team 3–2 in the 2006 Fed Cup final.
 Justine Henin had to retire in the fifth and final match due to an injury in her right knee, which let Italy win their first Fed Cup trophy.
 This match was a doubles match and Kirsten Flipkens partnered Henin, and Roberta Vinci partnered Schiavone.
 In 2009, she won the Fed Cup with Italy for the second time against the US, and also made the quarterfinals of Wimbledon for the first time.
 In 2010, Italy with Schiavone won the Fed Cup for the third time.

-In addition, she realized a notable victory during the quarterfinals of the 2008 Dubai Open, when she upset world No. 1 and four-time champion Henin 7–6, 7–6.
+In addition, she realized a notable victory during the quarterfinals of the 2008 Dubai Open, when she upset world No. 1 and four-time champion Henin in two sets.
 She also beat Amélie Mauresmo in a Fed Cup tie in 2006 when Mauresmo was ranked No. 1.

 Partnering with Australian Casey Dellacqua, Schiavone was the runner-up in the women's doubles competition at the 2008 French Open where they lost to Anabel Medina Garrigues and Virginia Ruano Pascual.
 Schiavone also reached the semifinals of the doubles event at the other three Grand Slam tournaments.